Facts You should Know About Passive Optical Network (PON) Technology

-In a business world where wireless internet connection is in demand, IT solutions companies like House of IT started to rise and offer their services to the public.
+In a business world where is in demand, like House of IT started to rise and offer their services to the public.
 With their help, more and more companies enjoyed the benefits of a passive optical network (PON) technology.

 Generally, PON is considered by experts as a significant class of fiber-optic access system.
 This technology is classified into two standards: Gigabit Passive Optical Networks (GPON) and Ethernet Passive Optical Networks (EPON).
 Over the years, its capabilities have helped it gradually acquire a dominant position out there in the market.